TriumphLLC/Blend4Web/doc_src/about.rst

 An engine is a separate part of software code which is used by external applications for implementing the required functionality.

-Engine examples are: site engine, blog engine, online shop engine, wiki engine, search egine, game engine etc. The economical reason for the existance of software engines is multiple usage of the same functionality.
+Engine examples are: site engine, blog engine, online shop engine, wiki engine, search engine, game engine etc. The economical reason for the existence of software engines is multiple usage of the same functionality.
 For example developers may create relatively cheap online shops or games using one or another engine.

 .. index:: graphics engine, three-dimensional engine